 - Display only when a certain application is open

-Push notification marketing can be beneficial for both brands and consumers.
+A push marketing strategy can be beneficial for both brands and consumers.

 - A direct connection to the consumer.
 With social media and search results governed by powerful algorithms that don’t always play in your favor, the ability to cut straight to the chase and ping a person’s phone is huge.

 - The chance to get news to consumers fast.
-Planning a flash sale, launching a time-sensitive product or have important news about an upcoming event?
-Notification alerts help ensure your customers see the information in a timely manner.
+Planning a flash sale, launching a new product or service, or do you have important news about an upcoming event?
+Push marketing alerts help ensure your customers see the information in a timely manner.

 - Building a significant relationship with the consumer.
-When push notifications are handled correctly, they can help you build a relationship with the customer.
-They may come to rely on your notifications for certain information or to manage a process or function related to your goods or service.
+When push marketing notifications are handled correctly, they can help you build a relationship with the customer.
+They may come to rely on your notifications for certain information or to manage a process or function related to your product or service.
+You could even re-engage past website visitors.
 That’s a great position to be in as a brand.

-The benefits of push notification marketing for consumers include:
+On the flip side, the benefits of push marketing for consumers include:

 - Easy access to important information without sorting through everything.
 The internet gets up to 2.5 quintillion bytes of data added every day — the amount of data the world generates is so huge, we have to use an unfamiliar-sounding number to describe it!
 And while consumers only view a tiny fraction of this information, the amount of data available to them can be overwhelming.
 Push notifications make it easy to prioritize information in an automated way.

 - Not missing important updates.
-Consumers may opt to receive notifications about events, sales or blog updates so they don’t miss out on anything.
+Consumers may opt to receive notifications about events, sales, new product releases, or blog updates so they don’t miss out on anything.

 - Increased functionality of apps.
 Many apps allow consumers to configure notifications that let them know it’s time to take action or remind them when they haven’t done something for a while.
 This can help consumers organize their use of apps.

-It’s not all benefits and hurrahs when it comes to pushing promotional ads, though.
+It’s not all benefits and hurrahs when it comes to push marketing, though.
 In an article for Wired, David Pierce rants against the constant intrusion too many push alerts can have on his day.
-For this reason, you have to be careful how you use push alerts or your audience will disable them.
+For this reason, you have to be careful how you develop your push marketing strategy, or else your audience will disable the alerts.

-Here are some tips for when and how to use promo email advertising to ensure a greater chance at success.
+Here are some tips for when and how to use push notifications to ensure a greater chance at success.

 - Provide custom options so consumers can decide when they get ad alerts.
 Consider the eBay app, which allows users to request updates when very specific products are listed for sale.
 It’s unlikely someone would want a push alert every time an auction is listed, but they may want to know whenever a specific Denon CD player is listed.